nightrome/cocostuff/README.md

 Below we present results on different releases of COCO-Stuff.
 If you would like to see your  results here, please contact the [first author](mailto:holger-at-it-caesar.com).

-### Results on the val set of COCO-Stuff 164K:
+### Results on the val set of COCO-Stuff:
 Method                | Source| Class accuracy  | Pixel accuracy | Mean IOU | FW IOU
 ---                   | ---   | ---                     | ---             | ---      | ---
 Deeplab VGG-16 (no CRF) [4] | [1] | 45.1%               | 63.6%           | 33.2%     | 47.6%

-Note that the results between the 10K dataset and the 164K dataset are not direclty comparable, as different train and val images are used.
-Furthermore, on the 164K dataset we train Deeplab for 100K iterations [1], compared to 20K iterations on the 10K dataset [1b].
+Note that the results between the 10K dataset and the full dataset are not direclty comparable, as different train and val images are used.
+Furthermore, on the full dataset we train Deeplab for 100K iterations [1], compared to 20K iterations on the 10K dataset [1b].

 ### Results on the val set of the COCO 2017 Stuff Segmentation Challenge:
 We show results on the val set of the challenge.